Bayesian decision theory for tree-based adaptive screening tests with an application to youth delinquency: Results

 Next, we vary Step 2, the target population.
 The boxplots in Figure \ref{fig:Utility_diffs_population} represent the same quantity as Figure \ref{fig:changing_utility_function} (namely, the distribution of $\Delta_{\theta,m}$).
 However, Figure \ref{fig:Utility_diffs_population} shows expected utility differences for adaptive tests calibrated using two target populations: all Honduran youth, and youth ages 15 and older.
 We chose to target youth ages 15 and older since age 15 marks the transition from middle school to secondary school, as well as the $\text{quincea}\tilde{\text{n}}\text{era}$ ceremony.
 To change the target population, we used the GCFM fit to the entire dataset, but then drew samples $\{\tilde{\mathrm{x}}_{ij}, \tilde{y}_{ij}\mid \theta^{(j)}\}$ using the conditional predictive distribution, $f(\tilde{\mathrm{x}}, \tilde{y}\mid \mathrm{x}_{1:n}, y_{1:n}, \text{Age}\geq15)$.

-The expected utility plots are similar; however, the subgroup yields slightly more precise uncertainty quantification.
+The expected utility plots are similar; however, targeting the subgroup when designing the adaptive test yields slightly less variability in the posterior estimates of the utility difference.
 Interestingly, these similar results arise based on adaptive tests that use different splitting items and cutpoints.
 Figures \ref{fig:Tree_all} and \ref{fig:Tree_subgroup} show the trees with maxIPP of $3$ representing the adaptive tests for these two target populations.
 The items corresponding to these trees are listed in Table \ref{table:Items}, with the response options found in Table \ref{table:Items_appendix}.
 Notice that because of the maxIPP criterion, these trees have a maximum depth of 5, but have only 3 unique items in each root-to-leaf path.